oracle/truffleruby/doc/user/ruby-managers.md

 ## rbenv

-To add TruffleRuby to rbenv a symbolic link has to be added to the `versions` directory of rbenv.
+To add TruffleRuby to `rbenv` a symbolic link has to be added to the `versions` directory of rbenv:

 ```bash
 ln -s path/to/graalvm/language/ruby "$RBENV_ROOT/versions/truffleruby"